 - Job simulations can be shorter than other testing forms: The better a simulation represents the environment in which candidates will be working, the more expedient they can be.
-The beauty of customized call center simulations is they provide an accurate perspective of the role as well as a quicker method of assessment.
+The beauty of customized call center auditions is they provide an accurate perspective of the role as well as a quicker method of assessment.

-- Call Center simulations directly measure job knowledge: While paper and pencil tests usually measure things that lead to job knowledge, a customized call center simulation allows candidates to step into a situation closely resembling the one they’ll be working in.
+- simulations directly measure job knowledge: While paper and pencil tests usually measure things that lead to job knowledge, a customized simulation allows candidates to step into a situation closely resembling the one they’ll be working in.
 Additionally, the data collected by these assessments allow hiring managers to make more informed talent selection decisions based on the strengths and weaknesses candidates demonstrate during the simulation process.

 - Candidates can self-select out of the hiring process: Not everyone who has the skills, knowledge and abilities to succeed in the job will like the job.
 Simulations provide candidates with an in-depth perspective of the duties and challenges associated with a call center role.
 Applicants who don’t like the job have opportunity to drop out of the process before ever hitting the call center floor.

-The true value of call center simulations provides additional candidate gifts well beyond the scope of your specific job requisition.
-From providing realistic job previews to developing execution capability, customized call center simulations have a multitude of advantages and applications.
+The true value of call center auditions provides additional candidate gifts well beyond the scope of your specific job requisition.
+From providing realistic job previews to developing execution capability, customized simulations have a multitude of advantages and applications.
 In fact, some of our clients have experienced as much as a 22% increase in call quality after implementation, leading to benefits like 30% higher revenue per call and 39% lower 0 - 90 day attrition.